bridgecrew-perf7/LDOS--Deployment/05 Post Installation/post installation.md

 #### <font color='red'>Installation of Dataflow Designer - 0.7.0</font>

-The Dataflow Designer is a variant of Node-RED, built on top of Node.js.
-With Dataflow Designer you can add or remove Nodes, wire them together, in order to define Flows.
+The Dataflow Designer is a variant of Node-RED, a powerful tool for building Internet of Things (IoT) applications with a focus on simplifying the ‘wiring together’ of code blocks to carry out tasks.
+It uses a visual programming approach that allows developers to connect predefined code blocks, known as ‘nodes’, together to perform a task.
+The connected nodes, usually a combination of input nodes, processing nodes and output nodes, when wired together, make up a ‘flows’.

 ``run the playbook - install_dataflow-designer-0.7.0.yml:``
 ```